TorrX

 TorrX smart ball pump staged with team sports balls.

-If you are only inflating one ball in the garage, almost any hand pump will do.
+If you are only inflating one ball in the garage, a hand pump can get by.
+That is a low bar.
 A team is different.
 You might have a rack of basketballs, a bag of soccer balls, a few game balls, and a coach asking why everything feels different.

 The best electric ball pump for a team is not just the one that adds air fastest.
 It is the one that helps you hit the same pressure again and again without turning ball prep into a guessing contest.